stevedonovan/gentle-intro/modules.md

 Why is hiding the implementation a good thing?
 Because it means you may change it later without breaking the interface, without consumers of a module getting too dependent on its details.
-The great enemy of large programs is a tendency for code to get too entangled, so that understanding a piece of code is impossible in isolation.
+The great enemy of large programs is a tendency for code to get entangled, so that understanding a piece of code is impossible in isolation.
+In a perfect world a module does one thing, and does it well.

 When not to hide?
 As Stroustrup says, when the interface _is_ the implementation, like `struct Point{x: f32, y: f32}`.

-_Within a module_, all items are visible to all other items.
+_Within_ a module, all items are visible to all other items.
 It's a cozy place where everyone can be friends and know intimate details about each other.

 Everyone gets to a point where they want to break a program up into separate files,